-I say Henry Ford’s statement often to myself.
-This is a many with a third-grade education who changed the world as we know it.
-We became one of the richest men of his time along with the Rockefellers, Carnegie’s and many others.
-If you were able to sit with these men, among many traits that we could discuss, you would notice that they choose joy.
+I enjoy remembering Henry Ford and his life.
+He had only a third-grade education yet became one of the world’s richest men in the world and was friends with the Rockefellers, Carnegie’s, and others.
+If you were able to sit with these men, you would notice that they choose joy among many traits that we could discuss.
 Even when faced with difficulties in business, they were joyful to be around.
-True, they may be taskmasters, but we can say to ourselves, I may have just been insulted or experiences a setback, but this will not steal my joy.
+True, they may be taskmasters, but we can say to ourselves, I may have just been insulted or experienced a setback, but this will not steal my joy.

-So often, we are our greatest critic.
-I know that I am, and can easily slip into thinking that I am somehow ‘less than’ because of my faults.
+So often, we are our greatest critics.
+I know that I am and can easily slip into thinking that I am somehow ‘less than’ because of my faults.
 Cat Cora says, “Take chances.
 Mistakes are never a failure–they can be turned into wisdom.”
-If we can turn our shortfall into wisdom, then there is no reason to be unhappy, instead, choose joy, choose to be joyful.
-Wisdom is the stuff that life is made of, so maybe, just maybe we have been looking at our faults wrong all along.
-With just a little more time, we can turn them into teachable moments.
+If we can turn our shortfall into wisdom, then there is no reason to be unhappy; instead, choose joy, choose to be joyful.
+Wisdom is the stuff of life; maybe we have been looking at our faults wrong all along.
+With just a bit more time, we can turn them into teachable moments.

-Decide today that regardless of your circumstances that you will choose joy, to have a good outlook on things.
-When things go awry, as they will, train yourself to pause and take a closer look at what can be gleaned from it.
+Decide today that you will choose joy to have a good outlook on things regardless of your circumstances when things go awry, as they will, train yourself to pause and take a closer look at what you can apply from it.
 What can you learn, change, or do differently next time?
-Maybe you can write a blog about it and help others, who knows, the possibilities are endless.
-If you make this a solid part of your daily practice and teach it to your kids, you will notice energy that exceeds your own, that lifts you beyond others.
+Maybe you can write a blog about it and help others; who knows; the possibilities are endless.
+If you make this a substantial part of your daily practice and teach it to your kids, you will notice the energy that exceeds your own, that lifts you beyond others.

 Yours for a better life,